5 Valentine’s Day Value Stocks – Revisited

 Evan is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

 I love this time of year!
 Valentine’s Day is the time we celebrate the relationships held near and dear to our hearts and is the traditional holiday of love.
 One way that many people choose to express their love is through buying treats, flowers, jewelry, and assorted gifts for their special someone.

 In a strictly business context, Valentine’s Day provides a large boom for companies who specialize in the aforementioned sectors.
 Fellow Motley Fool writer Arthur Pinkasovitch, writing on Valentine’s Day 2012, recommended “5 Valentine’s Day Value Stocks” for the investor looking for a way to profit off of the Valentine’s Day industry.
 Are these five companies delivering on the other 364 days of the year, or are they simply “one-dimensional” stocks?
 One year later, as we near Valentine’s Day 2013, let’s take a step back and examine these five companies and how they fared.

-American Greetings Corporation (NYSE: AM) is the world’s largest publicly traded greeting card company.
+American Greetings Corporation (UNKNOWN: AM.DL) is the world’s largest publicly traded greeting card company.
 The business manufactures greeting cards, party goods, gift packaging, stationery, and giftware, among other various goods.

 As Forbes writer John Dobosz noted, American Greetings is in a position of relative financial strength even though the digital revolution has taken the world by storm.
 American Greetings has a full slate of products that also deal with other holidays and special occasions, so the company is not overly dependent on Valentine’s Day sales.
 But, a look at the numbers shows that American Greetings only gave modest gains at best over the duration of 2012, and might not be the best option for 2013.